Prometheus-X-association/edge-translators/docs/DESIGN_DOCUMENT.md

 - But these Test results are based on an internal framework with French terms unrelated to ESCO.
 - For instance, the Test results include an in-house skill like “Intégration au groupe.”
 - The Translator BB will search for semantically similar Skills within ESCO, rank them, and return the results.
-- In the end, Company\_1 receives a well-formatted json-ld  file  including  ESCO skills: its id (*esco:fcc0a1c8-d36e-4f8e-b928-00d5bca10a47*) and its label in English (*develop design ideas as a group*)
+- In the end, Company\_1 receives a well-formatted JSON-LD  file  including  ESCO skills: its id (*esco:fcc0a1c8-d36e-4f8e-b928-00d5bca10a47*) and its label in English (*develop design ideas as a group*)

+**Schuelerkarriere Use Case: Mapping to ESCO via Edge AI Translator**

+To illustrate the practical application of the Edge AI Translator, we present a real-world use case involving Schuelerkarriere, a German organization facilitating initial employment opportunities for school pupils within local companies.
+These entry-level positions typically do not necessitate extensive experience or specific educational backgrounds.

+Over its operational history, Schuelerkarriere has compiled a comprehensive inventory of frequently filled student roles, categorized into 18 distinct job families (referred to internally as "job branches").
+This framework encompasses approximately 1200 individual positions.
+By leveraging the Edge AI Translator, Schuelerkarriere aims to map its established reference framework to the European Skills, Competences, Qualifications and Occupations (ESCO) taxonomy.

+* **Data Ingestion:** Schuelerkarriere uploads its proprietary data, structured in JSON format, into the Edge AI Translator platform.
+* **Rule Definition:** The organization defines transformation rules within the Edge AI Translator to govern the data mapping process.
+* **Target Language Selection:** Schuelerkarriere selects a desired European language for the output data.
+* **Automated Translation and Mapping:** With a single action, the entire dataset is translated and mapped to ESCO, designated as the target reference framework.
+* **Human Validation:** Utilizing the user interface provided by MindMatcher, Schuelerkarriere personnel can manually review and validate the system-generated mapping suggestions.
+* **Output Generation:** The final output data is provided in the selected target language and reference framework (ESCO), enhanced with relevant skills and more detailed descriptions.

-The rest of this document will focus on the Edge Translator component.
+The rest of this document will focus on the Edge AI Translator component.

 ### Features/main functionalities

 * Includes Prometheus-X Data Connector (PDC) for data exchange
 * Translates data from different json input data to a standard interoperable ontology and terminology
 * Complies with W3C, European, and HRopen standards.
-* Provides Json-ld as output
+* Provides JSON-LD as output
-* Language translation handling in case of ESCO as target framework (HeadAI EscoHelper)
+* Language translation handling in case of ESCO as target reference framework (HeadAI EscoHelper)
 * Is integrated with the Frameworks Repository to provide accessible terms definition to data-consumer
-* Create your Translator rules
+* Helps you to create your Translator rules
-* View Framework repository matchings done by the AI as semantic suggestions
+* Allows you to view reference framework matchings done by the AI as semantic suggestions
-* Validate AI suggestions to tell the matches you want from the AI when the same input data object  is processed again
+* Allows to validate the AI suggestions, to set the matches you prefer, suggested by an AI, when the same input data object is processed again

 ### Technical usage scenarios

 * Translation of data to ensure interoperability between different systems and applications
 * Facilitation of data exchange within the community by providing a common data model
 * Provision of documentation and APIs for understanding and manipulating RDFS data models
-* Allow data-consumer to implement one data-model integration and be able to connect to multiple data-sources.
+* Allows data-consumer to implement one data-model integration and be able to connect to multiple data-sources.
-* Allow data-consumer to ask for a language translation of value into a target language (it will focus on French, German and English for now)
+* Allows data-consumer to ask for a language translation of value into a target language (French, German, English, Spanish and Finnish are the first configured languages, any other European one can be added on request)

 ## Requirements

 * Translator MUST translate input data structure to the pivotal one
-* Translator MUST transform skills & jobs related data in json to json-ld
+* Translator MUST transform skills & jobs related data in JSON to JSON-LD
 * Translator MUST log the matchings done
 * Translator MUST provide configuration option to select the output terminology & language
 * Translator MUST interact with PDC